adsblol/feed/README.md

 The included docker-compose talks to adsb.lol (ADSB+MLAT) by default, but supports (by uncommenting the lines):

 - adsb.one (ADSB+MLAT)
+- theairtraffic.com (ADSB, MLAT is not yet supported by the website.)
 - adsb.fi (ADSB+MLAT)
 - piaware
 - flightradar24
 - radarbox
 - planefinder
 - planewatch
 - adsbhub
 - opensky

+To ensure your docker-compose stack is always up, a little utility such as [dcsg - docker compose service generator](https://github.com/andreaskoch/dcsg) can come in handy.

 ## Enough with the Docker, show me the BASH!